-Number of Syrian refugees set to pass 2 million within weeks
+- Number of refugees from Syria will pass 2 million mark within 9 weeks.

 Amman, JORDAN (June 19, 2013) — The number of Syrian refugees will pass the two million mark within the next nine weeks*, a coalition of 18 aid agencies working in six countries directly affected by the Syrian crisis warned today.